Arsinoe (Gulf of Suez): History

-The revenues of the Arsinoite nome were presented by that monarch to his wife (who was also his sister), Arsinoe II of Egypt, after whom the city was named, and remained the property of successive queens or princesses of the Lagid family, including one of the Cleopatra's who changed the name into Cleopatris.
+The revenues of the Arsinoite nome were presented by that monarch to his wife (who was also his sister), Arsinoe II of Egypt, after whom the city was named, and remained the property of successive queens or princesses of the Lagid family, including one of the Cleopetras who changed the name into Cleopatris.
 The shortness of the road across the eastern desert and its position near the canal were the principal advantages of Arsinoe as a staple of trade.
 But although it possessed a capacious bay, its access from the south was difficult due to the prevailing northern winds.
 Arsinoe, accordingly, was less eligibly situated for the Indian traffic than either Myos Hormos or Berenice.

 In popular culture

 Arsinoe is depicted in the first DLC (The Hidden Ones) of the 2017 video game Assassin's Creed Origins.
 It is shown as a town occupied by Romans, who tear down ancient Egyptian monuments for use as building materials in 38 BC.